Scott Pingel (American football): Professional career

 Pingel played indoor football with the Black Hills Machine where he was positioned at receiver and kicker.
-Although he had a workout for Denver Broncos scouts, Pingel was not selected in the 2000 NFL Draft.
+Although he had a workout for Denver Broncos scouts, Pingel was not selected in the 2000 NFL draft.
 The Buffalo Bills signed Pingel as an undrafted free agent.
 The Bills released Pingel on August 22, 2000.

 In 2001, Pingel joined the German Football League's Rüsselsheim Razorbacks.
 He spent one season with the team, accumulating 107 receptions, 1,852 yards and 23 touchdowns in 16 games.
 He played in Germany with his former college record setting quarterback Justin Peery.
 The Razorbacks reached the GFL playoffs, losing in the quarterfinals.

 Pingel joined the RiverCity Rage (then known as the Show-Me Believers) of the National Indoor Football League in 2002.
 He was named all conference receiver in three consecutive seasons.
 He held the league's record for receiving yards in a season and total receptions in a season.
 His #10 jersey was retired by the team in 2006.

 Coaching career

 Pingel's coaching career began at his alma mater Westminster, initially as a graduate assistant and wide receiver coach.
 He would later become the team's offensive coordinator.

 Pingel is currently the head football coach at Christian Brothers College High School and has held the position since 2008.
-He has led the school's football program to four Missouri state championships.
+He has led the school's football program to five Missouri state championships.
+Ahead of the 2022-23 school year, Pingel was promoted to athletic director at Christian Brothers College High School while retaining his position as the football team's head coach.